chocolateboy/cli-pasta/README.md

             1: from -e:1:in `<main>'
     -e:1:in `sleep': Interrupt

-The same is true if a process encounters an error when trying to write to a broken pipe (`EPIPE`) e.g.:
+The same is true if a process encounters an error when trying to write to a broken pipe (`EPIPE`), e.g.:

     $ ruby -e 'loop { puts "." }' | head -n0